supaglue-labs/supaglue/docs/docs/tutorials/listen-for-webhooks.md

 ### 2. Subscribe to the webhook events

-Navigate to **Settings --> Webhooks** in the Management Portal and enter the URL of your API from Step 1.
+Navigate to **Settings --> Webhooks** in the Management Portal and enter your API URL from Step 1.

 <ThemedImage
 alt="webhook tutorial step 2a"